sustainable city sanitation qnd waste recycling

-The Theory of Change in city sanitation and waste value recovery is a citizen-led design and civil society movement of reform of municipal solid waste management.
+The Theory of Change in city sanitation and waste value recovery initiated as citizen-led design and civil society movement of reform of municipal solid waste management.
 It crystallizes human-centred aspirations of progress found in global compacts and agendas, under the binding force of constitutional law and international human rights of the person and citizen.

 Its final aim is to prevent both the global warming of the planet and the massive socioeconomic impoverishing of the urban poor in its global south.